 (2022) 31 minutes.
 9 dancers.
 Composer Augusta Read Thomas.
 Choreography and Direction by Troy Schumacher.
 Source Art, Costumes, and Props: Doug Fitch, with assistance from Sharone Malka, Tommy Nguyen, Greyson Ferrandino, and Ren Cazell.
 Lighting Design: Ben Rawson

-“Abstract, investigative, and somewhat hilarious, each character adds a surprising layer to Schumacher’s narrative.” - Dance Enthusiast
+“Abstract, investigative, and somewhat hilarious, each character adds a surprising layer to Schumacher’s narrative.” - The Dance Enthusiast

 Natural History